A historical Virtual Issue to celebrate the 50th anniversary of FEBS Letters

 In 2018, FEBS Letters is celebrating its 50th anniversary.
 To mark the occasion, we selected 50 outstanding research articles published in FEBS Letters over the last 50 years, which have become landmarks in the field of Molecular Biology.
 We have collected them for you in a Virtual Issue which we feel is of historical value, besides being of scientific interest.
 You will find among them one of the articles that earned Yoshinori Ohsumi the 2016 Nobel Prize in Physiology or Medicine ; the identification of the human estrogen receptor ERβ ; the discovery of MDM2 as an E3 ubiquitin ligase for p53 ; the cloning of green fluorescent mice ; or Sanger’s invention of thin acrylamide gels for DNA sequencing , just to name a few.
 The articles span numerous fields of interest.
 We have grouped them under the categories of Autophagy, Cell Death, Cell Signalling, Cytoskeleton and Cell Junctions, Channels and Carriers, Classical Biochemistry, Structural Biology, Metabolism, Neuroscience, Cancer Biology, Stem Cells, and Technologies.
 We invite you to explore the past, present, and future of Biochemistry and Molecular Biology by taking a closer look at our collection.

 We have further used this Virtual Issue as a starting point for the organization of our 50th Anniversary Symposium, “50 Years of Molecular Life Sciences with FEBS Letters”, which will be held in Heidelberg on the 24th and 25th of May 2018.
-We invited twenty outstanding scientists, picked among the authors of the articles collected in the Virtual Issue, to be the speakers at our symposium.
+Among the exceptional scientists presenting at our symposium are several authors of articles in the Virtual Issue, as well as others who have contributed to the success of FEBS Letters in various ways.
 The response was very enthusiastic and the result is a broad-scope meeting of exceptional quality, which we hope will reach out to as many of you as possible.